-The Highland Hospital was built in 1904 and founded by Dr. Robert S. Carroll.
-This hospital was dedicated to taking care of the mentally ill and those who were said to have “nervous diseases”.
-Before it earned the name Highland Hospital, it was known as “Dr. Carroll’s Sanatorium”.
+The Highland Hospital was built in 1904 and was founded by Dr. Robert S. Carroll.
+This hospital was dedicated to taking care of the mentally ill and those who were said to have “nervous diseases.”
+Before it earned the name Highland Hospital, it was known as “Dr. Carroll’s Sanatorium.”
 The name was changed in 1912.
 Carrol would maintain control of the hospital up until his departure in 1939.
-He donated the hospital to Duke University where he assumed the role of the school’s medical director until 1945.
+He donated the hospital to Duke University, where he assumed the school’s medical director’s role until 1945.

 The Story Of Zelda Fitzgerald

-Zelda Fitzgerald was the wife of F. Scott Fitzgerald, the author of the famous novel “The Great Gatsby”.
+Zelda Fitzgerald was the wife of F. Scott Fitzgerald, the author of the famous novel “The Great Gatsby.”
 It was said that while Zelda was institutionalized, F. Scott Fitzgerald took up residency at the Grove Park Inn on the outskirts of Asheville, where he would continue to write.
-Already married for nearly twenty years, the marriage between Zelda and Scott appeared to take a tumultuous turn.
+Already married for nearly twenty years, Zelda and Scott’s marriage appeared to take a tumultuous turn.
 Because of the latter constantly working, Zelda was known for often interrupting her husband.
 Each time this occurred, it would irritate him.
 Coupled with Zelda’s increasingly erratic behavior, Scott had already developed a drinking problem that had begun during his college years.

 Zelda became obsessed with her intent to become a professional dancer.
 She had studied ballet when she was younger.
 She had told her friends about doing this, only to receive mixed reviews.
 Scott would dismiss Zelda’s ambition as a waste of time.
 However, despite her intention to become a professional ballet dancer, it seemed like she was re-starting her interest a little too late in life.
 She had begun practicing her dance routines almost as long as eight hours per day.
 It was said that her grueling practice schedule had contributed to her mental deterioration.
 In 1929, she was offered an invitation to attend a ballet school in Italy but ultimately declined it.
 Though the Fitzgeralds appeared to be happy and living the life in the public eye, their lives behind closed doors was in shambles.

-During her time at the facility, she wrote a novel entitled “Save Me The Waltz”.
+During her time at the facility, she wrote a novel entitled “Save Me The Waltz.”
 The novel is said to be a semi-autobiographical novel about her marriage to Scott.
 After sending the manuscript to her husband’s publisher, the novel was released.
 Scott had read the novel and quickly picked up on the parallels between the novel’s characters and the Fitzgeralds themselves.
-This infuriated Scott to a point where he would berate his wife in writing, revealing plans that he was going to write a similar story.
-That story became the novel entitled “Tender Is The Night”, which was released in 1934.
+This infuriated Scott to a point where he would berate his wife in writing, revealing plans that he would write a similar story.
+That story became the novel entitled “Tender Is The Night,” which was released in 1934.
 Zelda’s novel was not a major hit and had only sold about 1,300 copies out of the near 3,000 that had been printed for sale.